hairyf/overlastic/docs/en/core/guide/external-control.md

 }
 ```

-> Since rendering needs to wait, `reject / resolve` in promiser cannot be called immediately, and it is generally recommended to use it inside the callback function.
+> Since rendering needs to wait, `reject / resolve` in deferred cannot be called immediately, and it is generally recommended to use it inside the callback function.